janastu/iihs_couch_services/README.md

 # Test the Individual Services

-Open the IIHS_CURATION_DASHBOARD IP address / Virtual Host Name in browser and test the client application which internally test the other individually service
+Open the IIHS_CURATION_DASHBOARD IP address / Virtual Host Name in browser and test the client application which internally test the other services.